2023 Missouri Valley Conference Tournament Predictions

 Robert Ferringo is a member of the Basketball Writer's Association of America and a professional sports handicapper for Doc's Sports.
-He is considered one of the best college basketball handicappers in the country and has posted 11 of 13 winning seasons.
-He is looking for a monster March run and will have an 8-Unit Conference Tournament Game of the Year next week.
-You can sign up for his college basketball picks and get more information here.
+He is considered one of the best college basketball handicappers in the country and has posted 12 of 15 winning seasons.
+He is looking for a monster March run and you can sign up for his college basketball picks and get more information here.

 Most Recent College Basketball Handicapping